-1. Content: being exposed to illegal, inappropriate, or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, antisemitism, radicalisation and extremism.

-2. Contact: being subjected to harmful online interaction with other users; for example, child to child pressure, commercial advertising and adults posing as children or young adults to groom or exploit them for sexual, criminal, financial, or other purposes.

-3. Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images) and online bullying; and financial scams.
+- 1. Content: being exposed to illegal, inappropriate, or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, antisemitism, radicalisation and extremism. - 2.
+Contact: being subjected to harmful online interaction with other users; for example, child to child pressure, commercial advertising and adults posing as children or young adults to groom or exploit them for sexual, criminal, financial, or other purposes. - 3.
+Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images) and online bullying; and - 4.
+Commerce: risks such as online gambling, inappropriate advertising, phishing, and/or financial scams.

-4. Commerce: risks such as online gambling, inappropriate advertising, phishing, and/or online safety policy and acceptable use policies (AUP) which we expect all staff, visitors and pupils to follow.
+Our schools' expectations for responsible and appropriate conduct are set out in the school's online safety policy and acceptable use policies (AUP) which we expect all staff, visitors and pupils to follow.